CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Power Spectra due to Inhomogeneous Early Phase of Inflation

 where \(\vec{X} = (\vec{x}_1 + \vec{x}_2)/2\) and

 Here we have kept terms up to leading order in $\kappa$ and have used,

 In the limit $\left|p\eta\right| << 1$, the above expression is evaluated as

 At leading order, the presence of the sinusoidal scalar mode breaks statistical isotropy of the power spectrum, yielding a direction-dependent component.
-In particular, our analytic calculations show that rotational symmetry is violated such that spherical-harmonic multipoles separated by $\Delta\ell = 1$ become correlated.
+This violation of rotational symmetry introduces correlations between spherical harmonic multipoles separated by $\Delta \ell = 1$, a signature well-established in the literature for models involving dipole modulation \cite{PhysRevD.71.083508, PhysRevD.80.063004, Pranati_K_Rath_2013}.
 This means that, unlike the standard isotropic case (where $\langle a_{\ell m} a_{\ell' m'} \rangle \propto C_\ell\, \delta_{\ell \ell'}\, \delta_{m m'}$), the covariance matrix acquires off-diagonal elements for $\ell'=\ell\pm1$.
-Physically, this pattern corresponds to a dipolar modulation imprint on the primordial fluctuations: a gentle gradient in the inflationary potential (or initial curvature) along one direction causes one half of the universe to have slightly enhanced perturbations compared to the opposite half.
+Physically, this pattern corresponds to a dipolar modulation imprint on the primordial fluctuations.